 The deadline for rent subsidy applications is the later of January 31, 2021 and 180 days from the end of the period.
 However, the subsidy is included in income immediately before the end of the period to which it relates.

 CRA Canada Emergency Wage Subsidy (CEWS) including a calculator - updated November 23, 2020 with revised calculations for periods 8+.
 Calculators also available from Video Tax News / Punchcard Systems and from Tax Templates Inc.

 CRA: Calculate your Canada Emergency Wage Subsidy (CEWS) - includes the calculator - make sure you have the latest version.

-- Applications could be done online starting April 27, using:
+- Applications can be done using: